mwa-templates/template-maven-pom-project/README.md

 	GH_WORKFLOW_TOKEN

-This token is used in some workflows instead of `{{github.token}}` (which is provided by GitHub) because the latter does not trigger new workflows after pushing code changes with it.
-Additionally, it might not have all required scopes, therefore at least the scopes `repo` and `write:packages` should be selected.
+This token is used in some workflows instead of `{{github.token}}` (which is provided by GitHub) because the latter does not trigger new workflows after pushing code changes with it (or it might not have all required scopes).
+At least the scopes `repo` and `write:packages` should be selected.
 If you plan to use this token for authentication in the [GitHub Site Maven Plugin](https://github.com/github/maven-plugins), the `user` scope should also be selected.

 ### Source code adjustments